 The walk also takes you through two World Heritage Sites, one National Park and six Areas of Outstanding Natural Beauty.
 For those interested in the history of the walk there is ample opportunity to learn and discover more with a series of museums and historical sites dotted throughout the route.

 The walk is waymarked with a picture of the ship The Surprise, the Prince of Wales crown and the Royal Oak tree at Boscobel House.

-You start in Bewdley on the River Severn and follow the river to Upper Arley, passing Trimpley Reservoir on the way.
-The next section takes you through Eymore Wood and then onto Drakelow before entering Kingsford Country Park wth its 200 acres of woodland and heathland.
-You continue east to Cookley, where you will cross the River Stour, and then onto Hagley and the 18th century Hagley Hall and gardens.
+You start in Bewdley on the River Severn and follow the river to Upper Arley, passing Trimpley Reservoir and the delightful Arley Arboretumon the way.
+The next section takes you through Eymore Wood and then onto Drakelow before entering Kingsford Country Park.
+Here you will find the magnificent Kinver Edge and 200 acres of woodland and heathland.
+You continue east to Cookley, where you will cross the River Stour, and then onto Hagley and the 18th century Hagley Park and gardens.

-The main attractions on the walk are the delightful waterside stretches along the Coventry and Ashby de-la Zouch canals.
+The main attractions on the walk are the delightful waterside stretches along the Coventry Canal and Ashby Canal.
 You will also visit the beautiful Hartshill Country Park where you will find 137 acres of woodland and open hilltop with magnificent views across the Anker Valley.

 The next attraction near route is the splendid Arbury Estate just outside Nuneaton.
 Here you will find a beautiful Elizabethan mansion house surrounded by beautiful 18th century landscaped gardens and over 100 acres of lakes and parkland.

 This is a fairly easy walk with good access points just to the south of the route start at Nuneaton rail and bus stations.
 View Full Details>>

 |2 miles (2.5 km)